MachXXV/EditorExtensions/ReadMe.md

 #### Strut & Fuel line alignment
 * Place the strut, then hover over the base/start of the strut (the first end placed) with the mouse, and press the hotkey.
+* Strut/FL start and end with be snapped to the closest of either the middle, quarter, or end of the part, aligned directly between the two parts.
-* Addon will align the strut's direction perpendicular from the part's surface.
+* Mod/Alt-U will reposition the strut/FL directly between the parts, but only level out the strut from the start/parent part.
-* If the strut is close to level, it will be aligned flat at 0°
-* if the strut is more than +/- 22.5° from level, strut will be aligned to +/- 45°

 ### Default Keybindings
 * **V** 			- Vertically center a part.
 Place the part, hover over it with the mouse, and press the hotkey.
 * **H** 			- Horizontally center the part.
 Place the part, hover over it with the mouse, and press the hotkey.
 * **U** 			- Place the strut, then hover over the base/start of the strut (the first end placed) with the mouse, and press the hotkey.
+* **Mod/Alt-U**		- Strut will be aligned level with its starting position
 * **X, Shift+X** 	- Increase/Decrease symmetry level (Based on KSP's key map)
 * **Alt+X** 		- Reset symmetry level (Based on KSP's key map)
 * **C, Shift+C** 	- Increase/Decrease angle snap (Based on KSP's key map)